 - It is as easy as possible to make a complaint

-- We deal with any complaint quickly and politely
+- We deal with any complaint quickly and with respect

 - We learn from complaints, use them to improve, and monitor them at Management and Board level.